List of crewed Mars mission plans: Mars orbit by the mid-2030s (2010)

 In a major space policy speech at Kennedy Space Center on 15 April 2010, Barack Obama predicted a crewed Mars mission to orbit the planet by the mid-2030s, followed by a landing.
 This proposal was mostly supported by Congress, which approved cancelling Project Constellation in favor of a 2025 Asteroid Redirect Mission and orbiting Mars in the 2030s.
 The Asteroid Redirect Mission was cancelled in June 2017 and "closed out" in September of the same year.

 Russian mission proposals (2011)

 Several Mars mission concepts and proposals have been put forth by Russian scientists.
-Stated dates were for a launch sometime between 2016 and 2020.
+The stated dates were for a launch sometime between 2016 and 2020.
 The Mars probe would carry a crew of four or five cosmonauts, who would spend close to two years in space.

 In late 2011, Russian and European space agencies successfully completed the ground-based MARS-500.
 The biomedical experiment simulating crewed flight to Mars was completed in Russia in July 2000.